 3. Higher Engagement

 WhatsApp messages boast an average open rate of 98%, matching SMS and far surpassing email’s 42.35% across industries.
-However, WhatsApp leads in click-through rates, with 45–60% compared to 10–36% for SMS and only 2–5% for email.
+Click-through rates reach 45–60% compared to 10–36% for SMS and only 2–5% for email.

 WhatsApp Business API, on the other hand, has an 80% open rate within the first five minutes of sending a message, which is especially impactful for Direct-to-consumer (D2C) brands, Business-to-business (B2B) customer support, and lead nurturing.